On splitting and splittable families: Splitting subsets of size and

 This completes the proof. \end{proof}

 We now turn to $\mathord{\leq}4$-splitting families.

-\begin{theorem} Let $k\geq5$ and suppose $\mathcal F$ is a $\mathord{\leq}4$-splitting family on $k$.
-Then $|\mathcal F|\geq\log_2k+3-\log_2 5$. \end{theorem}
+\begin{theorem} Let $k\geq5$ and suppose $\mathcal A$ is a $\mathord{\leq}4$-splitting family on $k$.
+Then $|\mathcal A|\geq\log_2k+3-\log_2 5$. \end{theorem}

-\begin{proof} Suppose $\mathcal F=\{A_1,\ldots,A_n\}$ and this time let $\mathcal F_0=\{A_1,\ldots,A_{n-2}\}$ and $\mathcal F_1 = \{A_{n-1}, A_n\}$.
+\begin{proof} Suppose $\mathcal A=\{A_1,\ldots,A_n\}$ and this time let $\mathcal A_0=\{A_1,\ldots,A_{n-2}\}$ and $\mathcal A_1 = \{A_{n-1}, A_n\}$.

-We first claim that no Venn region of $\mathcal F_0$ contains four points.
-Indeed if there were such $x,y,z,w$, then since $\mathcal F$ is $2$-splitting we would have $x,y,z,w$ in each of the four distinct Venn regions of $\mathcal F_1$.
-Since we assumed $k\geq 5$, we may let $u$ be any other point.
-Without loss of generality, $u$ is in the same Venn region of $\mathcal F_1$ as $x$.
+We first claim that no Venn region of $\mathcal A_0$ contains four points.
+Indeed if there were such $x,y,z,w$, then since $\mathcal A$ is $2$-splitting we would have that each of $x,y,z,w$ lie in distinct Venn regions of $\mathcal A_1$.
+Since we assumed $k\geq 5$, we can let $u$ be any other point.
+Without loss of generality, $u$ is in the same Venn region of $\mathcal A_1$ as $x$.
 But then the $4$-element set $\{x,y,z,u\}$ is not split, a contradiction.

-We next claim there cannot exist Venn regions $R_1,R_2,R_3$ of $\mathcal F_0$, each with three points, such that $R_1\sim R_2\sim R_3$.
-Indeed, otherwise we would be able to find $x_i$ in each $ R_i$ such that all three $x_i$ are in the same Venn region of $\mathcal F_1$.
+We next claim there cannot exist Venn regions $R_1,R_2,R_3$ of $\mathcal A_0$, each with three points, such that $R_1\sim R_2\sim R_3$.
+Indeed, otherwise we would be able to find $x_i$ in each $ R_i$ such that all three $x_i$ are in the same Venn region of $\mathcal A_1$.
 (This holds because three $3$-element subsets of a $4$-element set must have a point in common.)
 Suppose without loss of generality that $x_1,x_2,x_3\in A_{n-1}\cap A_n$.
-Let $y_2$ be another element of $R_2$ which is in a Venn region of $\mathcal F_1$ adjacent to that of $x_2$.
-Then $\{x_1,x_2,y_2,x_3\}$ is not split by any set of $\mathcal F$.
+Let $y_2$ be another element of $R_2$ which is in a Venn region of $\mathcal A_1$ adjacent to that of $x_2$.
+Then $\{x_1,x_2,y_2,x_3\}$ is not split by any set of $\mathcal A$.
 Indeed $A_{n-1}$ and $A_n$ contain three of these points, and $A_1,\ldots,A_{n-2}$ each agree on $x_2,y_2$ and at least one of $x_1,x_3$.

-Now let $S$ be the set of Venn regions of $\mathcal F_0$ with three points.
+Now let $S$ be the set of Venn regions of $\mathcal A_0$ with three points.
 We claim that $|S|\leq2^{n-3}$.
-For this, observe that the adjacency graph of the $2^{n-2}$ Venn regions of $\mathcal F_0$ is isomorphic to a hypercube and thus may be decomposed into $2^{n-4}$ disjoint squares.
+For this, observe that the adjacency graph of the $2^{n-2}$ Venn regions of $\mathcal A_0$ is isomorphic to a hypercube and thus may be decomposed into $2^{n-4}$ disjoint squares.
 If $|S|>2^{n-3} = 2 \cdot 2^{n-4}$ then one of these squares must contain three elements of $S$.
 It follows that we can find three elements $R_1,R_2,R_3\in S$ such that $R_1\sim R_2\sim R_3$.
 This contradicts the previous claim.

-We now have that the number of elements $k$ satisfies
+We now have that the number of elements $k$ satisfies:

 This implies the desired bound. \end{proof}

 It is remarkable that the lower bounds in the previous two theorems are so close to one another.
 The distance between them is more visible if one considers the inverse functions, that is, the corresponding upper bounds on the $k$ for which there exists a $4$- or $\mathord{\leq}4$-splitting family on $k$ of a given size.
 Of course, these bounds are unlikely to be tight.